Second Order Ensemble Langevin Method for Sampling and Inverse Problems

 \section{Mean Field Model For Linear Inverse Problems}

 {We consider the mean field SDE \eqref{eqmom} in the linear inverse problem setting of Section \ref{2} with $\mathcal{G}(q)=Aq;$ thus \eqref{eq:quad} holds.
-We note that $B$ in \eqref{eq:quad} is both well-defined and symmetric positive definite since $\Gamma_0, \Gamma$ are assumed to be symmetric positive definite.
-The results demonstrate problem-independent rates of convergence, in this linear setting, a consequence of affine invariance which in turn is a consequence of our choice of preconditioned mean field system.
+We note that $B$ in \eqref{eq:quad} is both well-defined and symmetric positive definite since $\Gamma_0, \Gamma$ are assumed to be symmetric positive definite. \yw{The two Propositions \ref{afli}, \ref{prop3} demonstrate problem-independent rates of convergence, across the set of all linear Gaussian inverse problems; this is a consequence} of affine invariance which in turn is a consequence of our choice of preconditioned mean field system.

 In the setting of the linear inverse problem, the mean field model \eqref{eqmom} reduces to

 We prove the following result about this system in Subsection \ref{proof3.3}:}

 \begin{proposition} Write the mean $m(\rho)$ and the covariance $\cC(\rho)$ of the law $\rho(z)$ of particles in equation \eqref{linearp} in the block form The evolution of the mean and covariance is prescribed by the following system of ODEs: